Mars Attacks: Adaptations and merchandising

 In 1996, Warner Bros. released Tim Burton's feature film adaptation Mars Attacks!.
 In conjunction, two hardcover novels were released: Mars Attacks: Martian Deathtrap by Nathan Archer; and Mars Attacks: War Dogs of the Golden Horde by Ray W. Murrill.
 Each contained two new trading cards inside the middle of each book (the paperback editions, however, did not have the trading cards inside them).
-A paperback movie tie-in novelization by the film's screenwriter was also published, in addition to two comic book intercompany crossovers with Image Comics that continued the Topps Comics run titled Mars Attacks the Savage Dragon and Mars Attacks Image, both of which respectively depicted the Martians battling the Image Comics superhero the Savage Dragon and the Martians battling other characters from the wider Image Universe.
-Trendmasters also produced a series of toy figures based on the film.
+A paperback movie tie-in novelization by the film's screenwriter Jonathan Gems was also published.
+Trendmasters also produced a series of vinyl toy figures based on the film.

 In 2012, to commemorate the franchise's 50th anniversary, Topps partnered with a variety of companies on comic books (via IDW Publishing), bobbleheads and vinyl figures (Funko Pop!), action figures and plush toys (Mezco Toyz), costumes (Incogneato), statues and busts (Quarantine Studio), electronics skins (Gelaskins) and a commemorative hardcover book and 2013 wall calendar, both with nearly identical sets of four new trading cards (the only difference being that the book's cards had white borders on the front of the cards and the calendar's cards had green borders) (Abrams Books).
-Topps also re-released the original 55-card series again as a second expanded version titled Mars Attacks Heritage, including two subsets ("Deleted Scenes" (with 10 cards) and "Guide to the New Universe" (with 15 cards)).